IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell-python/installation.rst

    compile it yourself manually, but this requires a level of technical expertise.

-2. Copy the ``ifcopenshell`` directory into your Python path.
+2. Unzip the downloaded file and copy the ``ifcopenshell`` directory into your Python path.
 If you're not sure where your Python path is, run the following code in Python:

    .. code-block:: python